-Use the free hedging calculator (arbitrage) below to find how much to wager to guarantee profits.
+Use the free hedging calculator for betting below to find how much to wager to guarantee profits.
 You can also vary your hedge bet amount and see the resulting profit depending on the results.

 Hedge Calculator Examples

 There are many examples in sports betting where you may want to hedge (or arbitrage) your original bet.
-Using this hedging calculator simplifies the math for you.
+Using this hedge betting calculator simplifies the math for you.
 You no longer need to manually figure out how much you need to be laying on each side.

 How to Hedge a Parlay Bet

 Say you have a $5 bet on a five team NFL parlay: